hkjn/decenter.world/bitcoin.md

 this puzzle proves that the miner spent a certain amount of work trying random input values to the hash function, so it is called a **Proof of Work**.

+The correct solution to the puzzle is a hash value, which becomes part of the block.
+The puzzle is set up in such a way that the hash value that the miners find also validates that all transactions are part of the block, using a Merkle hash.
+This is a type of hash which makes it easy to check whether a specific transaction was part of that block or not.

+*todo: word the above more clearly, maybe more detail*

 The task of ordering pending transactions into blocks is itself not a difficult computational task, but by attaching